thanasisn/CS_id/README.md

-# Clear Sky of Cloud detection
+# Clear Sky or Cloud detection

+**Migrated to BBand_LAP**

 Identify periods of clear sky or cloudy sky from radiometric measurements.